How To Effectively Study For Pediatric Boards

 - Running through flash cards

 In addition, the help guides on the ABP website are referred to as useful as they covered everything from exam content to administration of the test.
-You can understand more about what’s on the test from reviewing ABP’s content outline (97 pages long), which was last updated on January 2015.
+You can understand more about what’s on the test from reviewing ABP’s content outline, which was last updated in 2016.

 One piece of advice from past exam takers?
 Take a lot of test questions for practice and make sure you get at least 75 percent on your practice tests.
 If you’re consistently scoring higher on your practice tests, then you’re better able to assess your progress and have more of a realistic view going into exam day.

 Subscribing to question banks like TrueLearn’s and having the ability to be served up test questions consistently in the months leading up to your Pediatric Boards is a helpful study strategy because:

 - You’ll get comfortable with the structure of the questions – which mirrors the Boards.
 How is the ‘best answer’ usually presented to me?
 Which kinds of words in the questions need my attention?
 What is the way in which the content is packaged?

 - You’ll get accustomed to the design of the test.
 Whether you’re practicing questions from your mobile phone or desktop, your experience will take place on a design similar to the design of the ABP Pediatrics Board exam.
 This helps you intuitively understand navigation quickly and can be one less thing to tackle on exam day.

 - Continuous questions means continuous learning.
 Take a question while you break for lunch, in between rounds, or on the subway home.
 The quick and easy way in which you can ‘take a question’ and answer it helps with recall and in solidifying your confidence, which is a leading factor to a successful outcome.